Netflix’s ‘Umbrella Academy’ tries to thwart the apocalypse amid civil unrest. Imagine that

 “I couldn’t imagine doing this story and putting a woman of color in Dallas in 1963, and not telling a story about racism and what it would be like for her,” the creator says.

-After Allison’s initial introduction to the harsh reality of the segregated ’60s, she eventually ends up romantically linked with an activist who is organizing a sit-in around the time of President Kennedy’s doomed Dallas visit.
-It’s a subplot that involves politicians using police as a brutal buffer against a call for racial equality.
+After Allison’s introduction to the harsh reality of the segregated ’60s, she eventually ends up romantically linked to an activist who is organizing a sit-in around the time of President Kennedy’s doomed Dallas visit.
+It’s a subplot that involves politicians using police as a brutal buffer against racial equality.

 Blackman set out to make it as uncomfortably realistic as possible.